FreedomBen/breakout71/Readme.md

 - make menu and score button more "button like" when you just installed the game.
 - avoid showing a +1 and -1 at the same time when a combo increase is reset
 - explain to iOS users how to add the app to home screen to get fullscreen
-- delayed start on mobile to let users place the puck where they want
+- delayed start on mobile to let users place the paddle where they want
 - experiment with showing the combo somewhere else, maybe top center, maybe instead of score.
 - display a multiplicator if it's not 100%, have some perks add to it